Hello Parkview Families,

-**For example: If your child checks out of school at 11:00 am due to fever, vomiting and/or diarrhea or other contagious infections (examples listed above), then he or she will not be able to return to school until the following day at 11:00 am.
-This is ONLY IF they have not received ANY medications during that time.
-The rule to remember is that they must be fever, vomiting and/or diarrhea free without ANY use of medications for 24 hours to be able to return to school.
+**For example: If your child checks out of school at 11:00 am due to fever, vomiting and/or diarrhea or other contagious infections (examples listed above), then he or she will not be able to return to school until the following day after 11:00 am, if NO medication was given.
+The rule to remember is that they must be fever, vomiting and/or diarrhea free without the use of ANY medication(s) for at least 24 hours to be able to return to school.
 As for contagious infections, he or she will have to be on treatment prescribed by his or her doctor for at least 24 hours before coming back to school.**

 Over the Counter Medication:

 Any OTC medication (Examples: Tylenol, Motrin, Pepto, Benadryl, TUMS, Cough Drops, etc.) that is brought to school will have to have a “Student Medication Authorization Form” filled out.
 The link to this medication form is located below.
 I also have copies in the nurse’s office or in each division’s front office.
 The form and the medication must be brought to the nurse’s office brand new and unopened.
-I am required to call you each and every time an OTC medication is given.
+Please know that we are required to call you each and every time an OTC medication is given.

 Medication on Fieldtrips:

-Students that are participating in ANY fieldtrip away from school that want and/or need to bring his/her Epi Pen, Inhaler or Prescription Medication MUST email their teacher and the nurse to inform them to send it with the student’s teacher for that fieldtrip.
-I am asking you to do this at least TWO days prior to the fieldtrip.
-Please note that ANY Over the Counter Medications (Examples: Tylenol, Motrin, Pepto and Benadryl) WILL NOT be administered by ANY teacher while on a fieldtrip.
+Students that are participating in ANY fieldtrip away from school that want and/or need to bring his/her Epi Pen, Inhaler or Prescription Medication MUST email their teacher and the school nurse to inform them to send it with the student’s teacher for that particular fieldtrip.
+Please inform us at least TWO days prior to the fieldtrip.
+Please note that ANY over the counter medications (Examples: Tylenol, Motrin, Pepto and Benadryl) WILL NOT be administered by ANY teacher while on a fieldtrip.
 The teacher will only carry minor first aid materials.